singh-man/books/crackingTheCoding/08_recursionAndDynamicProgramming.md

 *Base Case: single-character strings*

-The onlypermutation of a₁ is the string a₁.
+The only permutation of a₁ is the string a₁.
 So:
 ```
 P(a₁)  =  a₁
 ```